Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Local calculation

-The purpose of this section is to compute the local period integrals $I^*_{\rm her}(\itPi^D_v,\bft_v)$ appeared in our special value formulae.
-For the ease of notation, we suppress the subscript $v$.
-Also, since the calculations are valid for any local field, we assume $F$ is a local field of characteristic zero throughout this section.
-Let $E$ be an \etale cubic $F$-algebra and $D$ be the quaternion division algebra over $F$.
-We follow the notation and the conventions in \S\ref{SSS:etale cubic algebra} and \S\ref{SSS:quaternion algebra}.
+The purpose of this section is to compute the local period integrals $I^*(\itPi_v,\bft_v)$ appeared in the proof of \thmref{T: special value formula}.
+Since our computations work for every local field, we drop $v$ from our notations in this section and assume $F$ to be a local field.
+We begin with some preparations.